Chefs Notes

 The batter uses separated eggs and applesauce to create a light, airy structure that soaks up syrup like a sponge.
 It is a classic waffle method with a fruity twist.

-Make a double batch and freeze them for busy mornings. popping one in the toaster is the best way to start a Tuesday.
+Make a double batch and freeze them for busy mornings.
+Popping one in the toaster is a great way to start a Tuesday.

 3. Healthy Applesauce Muffins

-These are the OG healthy muffins that actually taste incredible.
+These are the OG healthy muffins that actually taste great.
 They are moist, cinnamon-spiced, and hearty enough to keep you full until lunch.

 Oats, whole wheat flour, and unsweetened applesauce come together in one bowl for a fuss-free batter.
 You can even toss in raisins or chocolate chips if you are feeling wild.

 Keep a stash in the freezer for emergency snacks.
-Grab one on your way out the door and thank me later.
+Grab one on your way out the door.

 4. Applesauce Granola

-Store-bought granola is expensive, so making this at home is a total game changer.
-It is crunchy, clumpy, and perfectly sweet without needing a ton of oil.
+Store-bought granola is expensive, so making this at home saves you a ton of money.
+It is crunchy, clumpy, and just sweet enough without needing a ton of oil.

 You essentially coat oats, nuts, and seeds in a mixture of applesauce and maple syrup before baking until golden.
 The applesauce acts as a binder to create those massive, crave-worthy clusters.